Acer platanoides: Classification and identification

-The flowers emerge in spring before the leaves and last 2-3 weeks.
+The flowers emerge in spring before the leaves and last 2–3 weeks.
 Leafout of Norway maple occurs roughly when air temperatures reach 55°F (12°C) and there is at least 13 hours of daylight.
 Leaf drop in autumn is initiated when day lengths fall to approximately 10 hours.
 Depending on the latitude, leaf drop may vary by as much as three weeks, beginning in the second week of October in Scandinavia and the first week of November in southern Europe.
 Unlike some other maples that wait for the soil to warm up, A. platanoides seeds require only three months of exposure to temperatures lower than 40 F and will sprout in early spring, around the same time that leafout begins.
-Norway maple does not require freezing temperatures for proper growth, however it is adapted to higher latitudes with long summer days and does not perform well when planted south of the 37th parallel, the approximate southern limit of its range in Europe.
-Further, most North American Norway maples are believed descended from stock brought from Germany, at approximately 48N to 54N, not the more southerly ecotypes found in Italy and the Balkans that evolved for similar lighting conditions as the continental United States.
+Norway maple does not require freezing temperatures for proper growth; however, it is adapted to higher latitudes with long summer days and does not perform well when planted south of the 37th parallel, the approximate southern limit of its range in Europe.
+Further, most North American Norway maples are believed descended from stock brought from Germany, at approximately 48°N to 54°N, not the more southerly ecotypes found in Italy and the Balkans that evolved for similar lighting conditions as the continental United States.
 The heavy seed crop and high germination rate contributes to its invasiveness in North America, where it forms dense monotypic stands that choke out native vegetation.
 The tree is also capable of growing in low lighting conditions within a forest canopy, leafs out earlier than most North American maple species, and its growing season tends to run longer as the lighting conditions of the United States (see above) result in fall dormancy occurring later than it does in the higher latitude of Europe.
 It is one of the few introduced species that can successfully invade and colonize a virgin forest.
 By comparison, in its native range, Norway maple is rarely a dominant species and instead occurs mostly as a scattered understory tree.